jiaweiz9/Learning-Tone/README.md

 ```bash
 pyenv virtualenv 3.8.10 myproject-env
 ```
+Replace `myproject-env` with a name that's relevant to your project.
+This command creates a virtual environment named `myproject-env` using Python 3.8.10.

 ### Activating the Virtual Environment
 To activate the virtual environment for your project, navigate to your project directory and set the local Python version to your virtual environment: